New Offering on IBM Cloud

 Serious about security

 Redis deployments run in their own private VLAN, isolated from other traffic and access is entirely managed by active portals.
 For compatibility, the HAproxy TCP portals are available with and without SSL and there's also an SSH portal available.
-SSL connections use Let's Encrypt certificates for simple validation and the TCP portals can use a whitelist to restrict access to the databases.
+SSL connections use Let's Encrypt certificates for simple validation and the TCP portals can use a allowlist to restrict access to the databases.

 The Compose console for managing and viewing your databases operates with its own account scheme, with multiple sub-users and roles to enable you to control access to your database administration.
 The Compose account scheme also includes the option to use two factor authentication to ensure the right people are logging in.